 When do you breakfast?

-Are you one of the growing number of Australians who prefer to snooze in than have breakfast at home?
+Do you prefer to snooze in rather than breakfast at home?
 Do you find it a hassle or hard to eat breakfast before you leave home?

 Yes?
 You are not alone.
 Research indicates that 30% of Australian consumers eat breakfast at a desk.
 Cars and cafes are two other common breakfast venues.

 The very meaning of breakfast is changing.
 Today’s breakfast for a growing number of people is ‘anything consumed before lunch’.
-Breakfast used to mean the first meal after waking to break the overnight fast.
+Breakfast used to mean the first meal after waking.
+A meal break the overnight fast.
 Typically, it was an easy convenient meal eaten at home before heading off for the day.

 IF your body’s true hunger and satiety control signals are working perfectly and you can be trusted not to override them, it is smart to allow those signals to decide not only the best time but how much to eat, The wall clock’s time and amount eaten may or may not vary from day to day and meal to meal.